fluxtransistor/pyMUN/README.md

  The policy is for all actions to be as quick and effortless as possible.
 Hence, the program essentially 'guides' the chair through flow of debate.

  Currently, it only allows for roll call.
-More features are to be implemented in the next few days (as of March 31st, 2021).
+More features are to be implemented at some point.
 Contributions are appreciated.

 ## Prerequisites
 pyMUN runs in Python 3, as suggested by the name.
 Install the packages in `requirements.txt` into your python venv of choice.